Board of Directors

 He is formerly trained in HVAC design, installation, and troubleshooting and has wide ranging experience with new technologies.
 Having run his own home performance company he understands the entire process from developing leads, closing sales, interacting with consumers, and building effective process.
 At EFCA, he has helped to streamline operations and restructure the organization in order to meet the demands of an ever-changing industry.

-Dan Thomsen, Board President
+Dan Thomsen, Chair

 Dan Thomsen is the President and founder of the Building Doctors, a home performance contracting that is a Building Performance Institute accredited company.
 Dan received a Bachelor of Science from West Virginia University and a Master of Science from North Carolina State University.

 He is a Building Performance Institute certified Building Analyst and Envelope Specialist, an instructor and verified contractor with the California Building Performance Contractors Association, a verified contractor with the Home Performance with Energy Star Program, certified through the California Home Energy Efficiency Rating Services and an existing home rater, and a founding member of Efficiency First where he is on the Board of Directors, the National membership chair, on the marketing committee and the Southern California Chapter Chair.